 Teacher Education Outreach Programs

-- Bachelor of Arts in Education (BAE) with a residency teacher certificate and dual endorsements in special and elementary education; OR
+The Bachelor of Arts in Education (BAE) with Education for Inclusive Environments major program includes residency teacher certificate and dual endorsements in elementary and special education.